-The best Alexa speaker lets you listen to your favorite albums and tracks while also offering access to Amazon’s voice assistant.
-Just ask for anything from the sports scores, latest headlines or the weather, or even the burning questions you want answered and the best Alexa speakers will oblige, serving up the information you requested audibly.
+The best Alexa speaker enables you to listen to your favorite albums and playlists on music streaming services, as well as access to Amazon’s voice assistant.
+Ask Alexa to control the playback of music, as well as information such as the latest headlines, the weather, or even recent sports scores, and the best Alexa speakers will oblige, serving up the information you requested audibly.

-The best Alexa speakers can do more than play music and serve up information, however.
-They can also be used to stay in touch with friends and family through audio, and in the case of smart displays which have built-in cameras, video calls, as well doubling at an intercom for the house.
+The best Alexa speakers can also be used to stay in touch with friends and family through audio, as well as doubling as an intercom for the house.

 If you're looking for the best Alexa speaker, you'll be hard pushed to do better than Sonos’ debut smart speaker.
 Sleek and stylish, this speaker packs a punch when it comes to sound quality, but even though it's not manufactured by Amazon, it still brings the benefits of Alexa.

 On test, we were impressed with the mic array, which ensured our voice was picked up, even from the other side of the room.
 It laso has both Wi-Fi and an Ethernet port, making it ideal for homes that struggle with a strong wireless internet connection.
 However, this is an expensive smart speaker when compared to the rest of the market.